truenas/documentation/content/en/hub/initial-setup/networking/bridge.md

 If additional tuning is needed, you can enter additional [ifconfig](https://www.freebsd.org/cgi/man.cgi?query=ifconfig) settings in the **Options**

-You can also define additional aliases for the LAGG interface.
+You can also define additional aliases for the Bridge interface.
 Either IPv4 or IPv6 interfaces can be defined.